How Furnace Efficiency Standards Will Change in 2023

-Did you know more than half of your home’s energy costs are associated to heating and cooling?
-That is the reason why it’s essential to have an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to have an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save consumers money and promote sustainability.
+In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save money and encourage sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, nothing, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces